 (a) Name, address and signature of the person receiving custody of the greyhound from the adoption kennel.

 (b) A complete description of the greyhound, including any identification.

-(c) The date that the sterilization was completed.
+(c) The date that the sterilization was completed and the medical facility performing the procedure.